OpenMarket – October 8, 2020

 As part of its soft launch, T-Mobile will not be charging messaging fees until March 1st, 2021.
 AT&T will also not be charging messaging fees during their soft launch, but the date they will begin to charge is yet to be determined.

 (This blog post was published in 2019 and updated on October 08, 2020)

 Verizon and the other major US carriers are likely to restrict the use of shared short codes, which are seen as a spam risk.
 Once all the major US carriers – Verizon, T-Mobile, Sprint and AT&T – have launched their 10DLC services, a lot of shared short-code traffic will need to be migrated over to 10DLC or dedicated short codes.

 (We talk about the various situations in which businesses might be allowed to use shared short codes later in this post.)

 Need help or advice on 10DLC or shared short codes?
 Get in touch here.

-If your business has been relying on long codes (which were only ever designed for person-to-person use) or shared short codes, 10DLC might be your best option.
+If your business has been relying on P2P long codes (which were only ever designed for person-to-person use) or shared short codes, you should review your messaging options.

 What are your US business messaging options in 2020?

-In 2020, businesses that want to communicate with customers via SMS and MMS in the US will effectively have three options to choose from:
+In 2020, businesses that want to communicate with customers via SMS in the US will effectively have three options to choose from:

 1 Dedicated short codes